PratikMane0112/TokenFlix/README.md

 ## Notes:

 - Update the file paths for video files (`movie.mp4`, `Kapil.mp4`, etc.) in both `server.c` and `client.c` according to your system configuration.
-- Ensure that the `ffplay` command-line tool is installed on your system for video playback functionality.
+- Ensure that the `ffplay` command line tool is installed on your system for video playback functionality.